iagolirapasssos/Blockly-Highlighter/README.md

 3. Enable **Developer mode** in the top-right.
 4. Click **Load unpacked** and select the extension’s folder.
 5. Pin the extension icon to your toolbar for easy access.

+## Installation in Firefox

+1. Open Firefox and go to `about:debugging#/runtime/this-firefox`.
+2. Click **Load Temporary Add-on…**.
+3. Select the `manifest.json` file from the extension folder.
+4. The **Blockly Highlighter** icon will appear—pin it for quick access.

 ## Usage